Corbeyran de Cardaillac-Sarlabous: In Scotland

 Captain Sarlabous arrived in Scotland in 1549 under Paul de Thermes to resist the English in the war of the Rough Wooing.
 He was posted first at Dumbarton Castle, then made Captain of Dunbar in 1553.
-Henri Cleutin wrote to Mary of Guise saying he did not know Sarlabous personally but the appointment was at the recommendation of the Duke of Guise.
-In August 1554 Sarlabous joined the Earl of Argyll at Dunstaffnage Castle in an unsuccessful expedition to Mull against James McConill, McClane, and their whole "folkis".
+Henri Cleutin wrote to Mary of Guise, stating that he did not know Sarlabous personally, but the appointment was made at the recommendation of the Duke of Guise.
+In August 1554, Sarlabous joined the Earl of Argyll at Dunstaffnage Castle in an unsuccessful expedition to Mull against James McConill, McClane, and their whole "folkis".

-On his return to France, in 1558 he served the Duke of Guise at the siege of Thionville.
+On his return to France in 1558, he served the Duke of Guise at the siege of Thionville.
 He returned to Scotland to resist the Scottish Reformation.
 John Knox and the Protestant Lords of the Congregation sent letters from Perth to "Serra La Burse" and other French soldiers on 22 May 1559, asking them to desist from attacking "us natural Scottishmen."
-Sarlabous and Henri Cleutin were confronted by a Protestant force of 3,000 at Cupar Muir in June, and on Christmas Day 1559 he took part in the recapture of Stirling Castle from the Lords of the Congregation.
+Sarlabous and Henri Cleutin were confronted by a Protestant force of 3,000 at Cupar Muir in June, and on Christmas Day 1559, they took part in the recapture of Stirling Castle from the Lords of the Congregation.

 After Cleutin moved to Linlithgow, a spy for England reported that Sarlabous had 1,200 troops at Stirling under 5 'ensigns.'
-They marched into Fife and met with 400 more troops on 7 January 1560 who had sailed from Leith.
+They marched into Fife and met with 400 more troops on 7 January 1560, who had sailed from Leith.
 According to Cleutin, they were attacked by 1,500 Protestants.
 A French cavalry charge won the day, and between 400 and 500 were killed.
 The young Earl of Arran reported this battle at Kinghorn differently as a skirmish, although the Earl of Sutherland was shot in the arm.
 John Knox adds that the French landing was at Pettycur Bay, and the Protestants were surprised by the arrival of the second French force from Stirling.
-Knox wrote there were few casualties as Lord Ruthven arrived with cavalry.
-A Protestant Dutchman and a French boy were captured and hung from Kinghorn steeple.
+Knox wrote that there were few casualties as Lord Ruthven arrived with cavalry.
+A Protestant Dutchman and a French boy were captured and hanged from Kinghorn steeple.

 Sarlabous and his soldiers were attacked again on 30 January.
 Sarlabous was once again Captain of Dunbar, but joined in the defence of Leith.
 His soldiers included an English exile, Hector Wentworth.
+Mary of Guise sent him money for two weeks' wages for workmen at Dunar Castle in April 1560.
 A Captain "Charlebois the younger" was killed at the siege of Leith in April.
 On 8 May, Corbeyran got a messenger from the Lords of the Congregation to carry a message in code from Leith back to a lady-in-waiting of Mary of Guise.
-At Dunbar on 5 June, he welcomed back a Captain Vigneau who had brought letters from France.
+At Dunbar on 5 June, he welcomed back Captain Vigneau, who had brought letters from France.